ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 2: Describing user stories

-Every [user story](https://www.agilealliance.org/glossary/user-stories/) should be a description of a requirement and consist of a summary and a description.
+Every [user story](https://www.agilealliance.org/glossary/user-stories/) should be a representation of a requirement and consist of a summary and a description.

 The summary is a concise description of the requirement and it clearly states what needs to be done and why.
-For a user story depicting a use case, for example, the following structure should be followed.
+For a user story representing a use case, for example, you should follow this structure:

 ```
 As a < type of user >, I want < some goal > so that < some business goal >.